-The behaviour warning may be issued verbally by the Garda to the child and it must also be served on the child and his/her parents or guardian in writing.
+The Garda may issue the behaviour warning may be issued verbally by the Garda to the child and it must also be served on the child and their parents or guardian in writing.
 The written notice must include the following:

-The behaviour warning must be issued by the Gardaí within one month of the time that the behaviour took place.
-In the case of persistent behaviour, the warning must be issued within one month of the most recent known instance of that behaviour taking place.
+The Garda Síochána must issue the behaviour warning within 1 month of the time that the behaviour took place.
+In the case of persistent anti-social behaviour, the warning must be issued within 1 month of the most recent known instance of that behaviour taking place.

 A behaviour warning will remain in force against a child for 3 months from the date it is issued.
-If the child persists in the type of behaviour specifed in the behaviour warning during the 3 months, an application may be made to the court for a behaviour order.
+If the child persists in the type of behaviour specified in the warning during the 3 months, an application may be made to the court for an ASBO.

 The child is asked to acknowledge that the behaviour took place and to undertake to stop it.
 The parents or guardian are also asked to acknowledge the child’s behaviour and to undertake to take steps to prevent the behaviour from continuing.

 If the child and the parents or guardian agree to give these undertakings, the superintendent prepares a document known as a good behaviour contract.

 What is a good behaviour contract?